 Thank you in Serbian in different ways & how to response when someone says thank you in Serbian language.

 People in Serbia often joke and say “speak Serbian so the whole world can understand you.”
-As such, learning a couple of basic phrases in Serbian such as hello, good morning and good afternoon, will be very useful.
+As such, learning a couple of basic phrases such as hello in Serbian, goodbye in Serbian, will be very useful.
 If you happen to be visiting Serbia, you will notice that people there are very vocal, and they love to talk.
 You will pick up the basic phrases in no time since you can hear them everywhere.

 Knowing how to say thank you in the Serbian language will show native speakers that you are friendly, polite, and kind.
 Additionally, the locals know that foreigners sometimes struggle with their language, so they will be thrilled to hear you speak Serbian.
 Let’s start by teaching you how to say ‘thank you’.